superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 ### Velocity vs Complexity Tradeoff

 Different data sources impact how the data is then ingested and processed by your data & ML infrastructure.
-For a deep dive on how your choice of data sources affects the downstream systems in your information retrieval stack see our article on [Vector Compute](https://hub.superlinked.com/vector-compute).
-However, for the purposes of this discussion you can think about data source choice in terms of a tradeoff between data velocity, retrieval quality, and engineering complexity.
+For a deep dive on how your choice of data sources affects the downstream systems in your information retrieval stack, see our article on [Vector Compute](https://hub.superlinked.com/vector-compute).
+For the purposes of this discussion, you can think about data source choice in terms of a tradeoff between data velocity, retrieval quality, and engineering complexity.

-- **Streaming data**: This option allows for real-time vector computations but comes with constraints on model complexity due to latency concerns.
+- **Streaming data**: This option allows for real-time vector computations but, due to latency concerns, comes with constraints on model complexity.
 Streaming data may require simpler embeddings or lookups.
 - **Batch data**: As opposed to streaming data, batch data enables complex models, including large transformers.
-However, with batch data, updates are less frequent, making it suitable for asynchronous needs.
+But with batch data, updates are less frequent, making it suitable for asynchronous needs.
-- **Hybrid Approaches**: These merge streaming filters or lookups with batch retraining, offering responsiveness along with in-depth analysis.
+- **Hybrid Approaches**: These merge streaming filters or lookups with batch retraining, offering responsiveness alongside in-depth analysis.

 | **Aspect** | **Streaming Data** | **Batch Data** | **Hybrid Approaches**|
 |------------------------|------------------------|------------------------|------------------------|